MichaelFabrizio/Hybrid-Set/README.md

 Well, let's consider a modern FPS and the possibilities.
 We'd likely find:

--*Different weapons, armors, loadouts, perks* -*Character levels, unique skins, crafting* -*Competitive and unranked type gameplay*
+- *Different weapons, armors, loadouts, perks*
+- *Character levels, unique skins, crafting*
+- *Competitive and unranked type gameplay*

 All of which is represented *somewhere* in memory.